stafiprotocol/developer/docs/architecture/ethlsd.md

 ### Trust Node

-Node providers don’t need to deposit any ETH and still can run a validator.
+Node providers don't need to deposit any ETH and still can run a validator.
 All the required 32ETH deposit requirement is provided by user deposit pool.

 ![An image](/image/trustnode.png)